mpdf/mpdf.github.io/fonts-languages/font-names.md

 Each font-family must have a Regular ['R'] file defined - the others (['B']old, ['I']talic, ['BI']bold-italic) are optional.

-mPDF will try to locate the font-file.
-If you have defined `_MPDF_SYSTEM_TTFONTS` at the top of the
+mPDF looks for files based on the `fontDir` <a href="{{ "/configuration/configuration-v7-x.html" | prepend: site.baseurl }}">
+configuration variable</a>.
+This is, by default set to `ttfonts` directory in the root of mPDF installation.

+Any readable path or an array of paths can be set to the `fontDir` directive.
+When an array is set, mPDF will scan directories in the defined order.

-<span class="filename">config_fonts.php</span> file, it will first look for the font-file there.
-This is useful if you
-are running mPDF on a computer which already has a folder with TTF fonts in (e.g. on Windows)
+This is useful if you are running mPDF on a computer which already has a directory with TTF fonts in (e.g. on Windows)

-If the font-file is not there, or `_MPDF_SYSTEM_TTFONTS` is not defined, mPDF will look in the folder
-<span class="filename">/[your_path_to_mpdf]/ttfonts/</span>

 Note that the font-file names are case-sensitive and can contain capitals.